CleasbyCode/pdvrdt/README.md

 Your data file is encrypted & compressed.

+*Using the -i (imgur) option with the -e (embed mode) option of pdvrdt,
+increases the Imgur PNG upload size limit from 5MB to 20MB.*

+*Once the PNG image has been uploaded to your Imgur page, you can grab links of the image for sharing.*

+*If the file-embedded image is over 5MB (when using the -i (imgur) option) I would avoid posting the image to the "*Imgur Community Page*", as the thumbnail preview fails and shows as a broken icon image.
+(Clicking the "*broken*" preview image will still take you to the correctly displayed full image).*

+*Only use this option for posting file-embedded images over 5MB on Imgur, as the image with the -i (imgur) option is not compatible with the other listed sites.*

 Compile and run the program under Windows or **Linux**.

 ## Usage (Linux - Insert file into PNG image / Extract file from image)